"Toddlers should be screened for an inherited form of heart disease . experts suggest," BBC News reports.

 This research will help inform the UK's National Screening Committee when considering whether the benefits of screening for FH outweigh the harms.

 Where did the story come from?

-The study was carried out by researchers from Brigham and Women's Hospital, Harvard Medical School and Brown University, and was funded by a grant from the National Cancer Institute.
+The study was carried out by researchers from Queen Mary University of London and Great Ormond Street Hospital, and was funded by the UK Medical Research Council.

-It was published in the peer-reviewed Journal of Clinical Oncology.
+It was published in the peer-reviewed New England Journal of Medicine.

 What kind of research was this?